Opinion | Marjorie Taylor Greene wants to be judged by her own words? Challenge accepted.

 Over the weekend, former secretary of state Mike Pompeo condemned Greene for “playing footsie” with “anti-Semitic neo-Nazis.”
 But given Greene’s record, it might be more accurate to say the neo-Nazis wish to play footsie with her, perhaps in hopes that she can lend their once-shunned organization political legitimacy.

 One might be tempted to forgive Greene for not realizing how embarrassed she should be to “share a room with” these speakers and pro-Putin attendees.
 After all, it’s usually Greene who’s the most embarrassing person to share a room with.
 When Sen. Mitt Romney (R-Utah) was asked Sunday what he thought of Greene’s (and Gosar’s) participation at a white-nationalist event, he replied: “I don’t know them, but I’m reminded of that old line from the ‘Butch Cassidy and the Sundance Kid’ movie, where one character says: ‘Morons.
-I have got morons on my team.’”
+I have got morons on my team.’ ”

 Greene, like Gosar, has already been stripped of her committee assignments for comments endorsing conspiracy theories and encouraging violence against fellow lawmakers.
 She has been denounced by some of the few Republicans who still have principles.
 She has even been disavowed by her gym!